 Buchla & the Arbitrary Function Generator

-The MArF is something of a hybrid between an envelope, a step sequencer, and a quantizer...and perhaps was a module that 1970s technology was not quite ready to handle (original MArFs are quite rare, and a bit notoriously bug-laden).
-The concept, however, is brilliant: a bank of individually tunable stages which can be advanced through in order or selected by an external CV source.
-It was used to create complex envelope shapes and sequences, and became a cornerstone of the performance techniques of artists such as Suzanne Ciani (who has recently returned to performing with Buchla synthesizers, including a modern clone of the MArF).
+The MARF is something of a hybrid between an envelope, a step sequencer, and a quantizer...and perhaps was a module that 1970s technology was not quite ready to handle (original MArFs are quite rare, and a bit notoriously bug-laden).
+The concept, however, is brilliant: a bank of individually tunable stages that may be traversed in order or selected by an external CV source.
+It was used to create complex envelope shapes and sequences, and became a cornerstone of the performance techniques of artists such as Suzanne Ciani (who has recently returned to performing with Buchla synthesizers, including a modern clone of the MARF).

 Adding to this trick—in this context, the "Time" knob, which more commonly acts as a control for the rate of a sequence, becomes a control for the overall timescale of the envelope, with short envelopes to the left and longer envelopes to the right.
 By sending a control voltage into the Time CV input, the envelope's general shape can be retained while automatically altering the timescale (this could be a cool place to send a keyboard's velocity CV, for instance—so that harder keypresses yield shorter envelopes, for instance).
 Furthermore, one could patch CV B's output into the Time CV input—creating an envelope with arbitrarily definable duration for each stage.
 Combined with the various other analog and gate inputs, extremely complex function generation becomes easily accessible...hence the original designator: Arbitrary Function Generator.